quiyetbrul/ProgrammingWithGoogleGoSpecialization/1-GettingStartedWithGo/module1/6-Variables.md

 - don't use keywords
   - i.e. `if`, `case`, `package`, ...

-## Variables
+## More on Variables

 - data stored in memory
 - must have a name and a type
 - all variables must have declarations
 - most basic declaration:

 ```golang
 var x int // keyword name type
 ```

 - can declare many on the same line:

 ```golang
 var x, y int
 ```

 ## Variable Types

 - type defines the values a variable may take and operations that can be performed on it
 - Integer
   - only integral values